 Figure 6.
 Main Street rail stop.
-Image provided courtesy of Wasatch Regional
+Image provided courtesy of Wasatch Regional Planning.

-• Access to transportation corridors with an emphasis on pedestrian and bike paths.
-This site is adjacent to the Weber River Trail and open space corridor which provides excellent connectivity throughout the community.

-• Transit opportunities exist with the railroad tracks bordering the north of the development.
-The plan follows the Weber County Transportation Master Plan

-• Integration of housing into the fabric of Main Street as well as dominating the

-Incorporation of live-work opportunities to produce a balanced and

-• Amenities based on population base which may include swimming pools, exercise areas, gathering spaces, community gardens, dog parks, etc.
+- Smaller scale retail and service providers. - Access to transportation corridors with an emphasis on pedestrian and bike paths.
+This site is adjacent to the Weber River Trail and open space corridor which provides excellent connectivity throughout the community. - Transit opportunities exist with the railroad tracks bordering the north of the development.
+The plan follows the Weber County Transportation Master Plan with the integration of rail stops. - Integration of housing into the fabric of Main Street as well as dominating the second tier of buildings. - Incorporation of live-work opportunities to produce a balanced and sustainable community. - Amenities based on population intensities which may include swimming pools, exercise areas, gathering spaces, community gardens, dog parks, etc. - O Neighborhood Commercial Emphasis.
+As development phases are planned in detail, areas of neighborhood commercial will be identified to provide necessary daily services without the need to travel a greater distance within the community.
+Such commercial may include gas stations, small retail sales, restaurants, and serviceoriented businesses.

-- o Form Based (FB).
-To meet the unique opportunities and the highly visible nature of this area, a Form Based Code will be implemented in the depicted areas.
-The Form Based Code will be further defined as development progresses to this area and will address the following elements: - Regulating Plan which defines the final regulated area where the different building form standards will apply. - Specify elements within the public realm including sidewalks, travel lanes, street parking, landscape, and furniture. - Establishment of regulations controlling the features, configurations and functions of buildings that define and shape the public realm. - Define a streamlined application and project review process with all stakeholders. - Provide definitions to ensure that all elements are used consistently. - Regulations controlling exterior building materials, quality and architectural theme. - Signage regulations for placement, size, materials, and illumination. - Environmental standards address the unique aspects of the project, the proximity to the Weber River, storm water management, and potential wetlands. - o C-1, Neighborhood Commercial.
-As Villages are planned in detail, areas of neighborhood commercial will be identified to provide necessary daily services without the need to travel a greater distance within the community.
-Such commercial uses may include gas stations, small retail sales, restaurants, and service-oriented businesses.
+- Form Based (FB).
+To meet the unique opportunities and the highly visible nature of each of these emphasized commercial areas, a Form Based Code will be implemented.
+The Form Based Code will be further defined as development advances to this area and will address the following elements: - o Regulating Plan which defines the final regulated area where the different building form standards will apply. - o Specify elements within the public realm including sidewalks, travel lanes, street parking, landscape, and furniture. - o Establishment of regulations controlling the features, configurations and functions of buildings that define and shape the public realm. - o Define a streamlined application and project review process with all stakeholders. - o Provide definitions to ensure that all elements are used consistently. - o Regulations controlling exterior building materials, quality and architectural theme. - o Signage regulations for placement, size, materials, and illumination. - o Environmental standards address the unique aspects of the project, the proximity to the Weber River, storm water management, and potential wetlands.